About

 Tier I Interviews:

 Candidate interviews will be conducted in person or by video, as preferred.
 Video interviews will use the Zoom (https://zoom.us/) video communications application.
 Please download the application in advance and have a functioning camera and speaker on your device.
-Dance/NYC can also provide candidates with reasonable accommodations, if needed.
+Dance/NYC can also provide candidates with access requests, if needed.
 Candidates are asked to submit accessibility requests directly in their application submission so we can ensure your interview experience meets your needs.

 During the Tier I interview, candidates will meet with an HR representative and an oversight or colleague that works within the department of the open role for approximately 1 hour.
 In order to ensure all candidates selected for a Tier I interview are interviewed, the Tier I interview process can last approximately three to four weeks.
 Thereafter, if a candidate proceeds, Tier II interviews commence.